nauen/NoBlockingCapacitiveSensor/README.md

 Hints for ESP8266:

 I was not able to make it run on ESP12 / ESP8266.
-It was not able to get values on Interrupt PIN.
+I was not able to get values on Interrupt PIN.
 Maybe here are some hints: https://blog.hiebl.cc/posts/wemos-d1-mini-pro-digital-interrupt-pins/
+Looks like there is no capacitator which get charged.

 ```
 /*